dpasmat/MarketRose-Prototype/README.md

 ### **Context**

 Governments around the world are proposing or enforcing new laws (rules) governing digital markets.
-The current-emerging dispute between Apple and EC relates closely to the fee structure the former can apply to 3P apps.
+The emerging dispute between Apple and EC relates closely to the fee structure the former can apply to 3P apps.
 This dispute previews a price regulation problem that will play out in several jurisdictions in the coming years.
 Failing to resolve this problem leads to high transaction costs and economically inefficient prices.
 Consequently there is high value to developing solutions to this problem.
 We expand in four steps _1._ Principles, _2._ Problems (Existing Solutions), _3._ Prototype (new solution), _4._ Remarks (limits and tradeoffs).

 ### **1. Principles**